egor-tensin/setup-cygwin/README.md

 Line terminators
 ----------------

-When using Cygwin's `bash` as the shell to run the step script, make sure that `igncr` is present in the SHELLOPTS variable be either:
+When using Cygwin's `bash` as the shell to run the step script (or if you see something like `\r': command not found` in logs), make sure that `igncr` is present in the SHELLOPTS variable be either:

 * passing `-o igncr` to bash.exe,